University of North Alabama Scholarships (2025–2026) | Cost, Merit, Honors, PMA

 ✅ Automatic Merit Scholarships

 Do I need to apply separately?
-No, all freshmen are considered automatically when they apply for admission by the March 1 priority date.
+No, all freshmen are considered automatically for scholarships with their admission application by the March 2 priority date.

 Does UNA superscore the ACT or SAT?
 Yes.
-UNA considers the highest sub-scores across test dates when evaluating for scholarships if you choose to submit test scores.
+UNA considers the highest sub-scores across test dates if you submit test results.

 Can automatic scholarships stack with other aid?
-In most cases, yes—up to the direct billed cost of attendance.
-Athletic awards and housing awards may have restrictions.
+Yes, in most cases up to billed cost of attendance.
+Some housing/athletic aid has restrictions; check award letters.

 🏆 Competitive Scholarships